AzureAD/SCIMReferenceCode/README.md

 Use the repository **[Wiki](https://github.com/AzureAD/SCIMReferenceCode/wiki)** for guidance on how to use this reference.

-> [!NOTE]
+> **[NOTE]**
 > This code is intended to help you get started building your SCIM endpoint and is provided "AS IS."
 It is intended as a reference and there is no guarantee of it being actively maintained or supported.

 ## Capabilities